 What is Low and High Impact Training?

-You may be aware of the terms ‘low impact’ and’ high impact’ but may not be aware of what they really mean.
-In exercise terms the word ‘impact ‘refers to the force exerted onto bones and joints.
+You may be aware of the terms ‘low impact’ and’ high impact’, but you may not be aware of what they really mean.
+In exercise terms, the word ‘impact ‘refers to the force exerted on bones and joints.

-Examples of high impact exercise includes running, gymnastics and the sports of rugby and football.
-Whilst doing these exercises and sports both your feet may be off the floor at any given moment which means when you do land your body weight will come down on your bones and joints.
+Examples of high impact exercise include running, gymnastics and the sports of rugby and football.
+Whilst doing these exercises and sports, both your feet may be off the floor at any given moment, which means when you do land, your body weight will come down on your bones and joints.

-The benefits of high impact is that you often burn lots of calories but it also can be good to put stress on the bones as a way of maintaining bone density.
+The benefits of high impact are that you often burn lots of calories, but it can also be good to put stress on the bones as a way of maintaining bone density.
 This is particularly true when we are young.
-In fact a study conducted by the University of Exeter claimed that playing football led to higher amounts of bone acquisition in young males.
-However some studies suggest that as we get older our bones and joints are more susceptible to damage and we could suffer injury if we do too much high impact exercise.
-Research also suggests that high impact exercise in those over the age of 30 will help reduce the rate of natural bone loss but it will not improve bone density.
+In fact, a study conducted by the University of Exeter claimed that playing football led to higher amounts of bone acquisition in young males.
+However, some studies suggest that as we get older our bones and joints are more susceptible to damage and we could suffer injury if we do too much high impact exercise.
+Research also suggests that high impact exercise in those over the age of 30 will help reduce the rate of natural bone loss, but it will not improve bone density.

-Low impact exercises by comparison do not involve force being applied to the body so they are gentler to joints, bones and connective tissue.
-Usually either feet or at least one foot is on the floor at any time.
+Low impact exercises, by comparison, do not involve force being applied to the body, so they are gentler to joints, bones and connective tissue.
+Usually, either foot or at least one foot is on the floor at any time.
 Examples of low impact exercise include swimming, yoga, cycling and walking.
 Low impact exercises can best suit those returning from injury and older people.
-However there is evidence that low impact exercise can, when taken regularly, improve aerobic fitness and the health of our hearts.
+However, there is evidence that low impact exercise can, when taken regularly, improve aerobic fitness and the health of our hearts.

 Which Is Better?

 The answer sits between the two.
-An exercise regime of both high and low impact exercise is probably the most beneficial.
-However if you are returning from injury or suffer from joint problems then low impact exercise may be better.
+An exercise regimen of both high and low impact exercise is probably the most beneficial.
+However, if you are returning from injury or suffer from joint problems, then low impact exercise may be better.
 It may also be good to try more low impact exercises if you want to give your body a break from pounding high impact workouts.

 The Best Low Impact Equipment